 Avocados are native to the tropical and sub-tropical regions of Central and Northern America, so you’d be forgiven for thinking that parrots living in these areas feast on them.

-Some parrots, particularly the Amazon parrot or macaw, ingest clay before eating toxic foods.
-That’s because clay is believed to protect parrots against the effects of toxins when food resources are scarce.
+Some parrots, like Amazon parrots and macaws, ingest clay before eating toxic foods because clay is believed to protect them from the effects of toxins when food resources are scarce.

 Why Can’t You Feed Parrots Avocado?

 The Guatemalan and Nabal varieties of avocado are more toxic than others, but they’re all harmful.
 All parts of avocado are poisonous to parrots, including the avocado’s pit, skin, and flesh.